-The following table sets forth the forecasted gas prices, as at December 31, 2022, reflected in the reserves data.
-Take or pay gas contract pricing secured by the Corporation through various gas sales contracts along with expected interruptible pricing as predicted by Colombia's Mining and Energy Planning Unit, Unidad de Planeación Minero Energética ("UPME"), were provided by the Corporation to BGEC.
-BGEC applied the take or pay pricing up to the total take or pay volumes for a given reserves category and, if necessary, applied the UPME pricing to the remaining volumes.
+The following table sets forth the forecasted gas prices, as at December 31, 2023, reflected in the reserves data.
+Take or pay gas contract pricing secured by the Corporation through various gas sales contracts along with expected interruptible pricing as predicted by S&P, were provided by the Corporation to BGEC.
+BGEC applied the take or pay pricing up to the total take or pay volumes for a given reserves category and, if necessary, applied the S&P pricing to the remaining volumes.
 This resulted in a unique average gas price forecast for each reserves category.
 Inflation varies in each gas contract and ranges from 2% to 4% per annum.